jalieb0812/project3/README.md

 3. Index.
 This is provides the context for the menu page, index.html.
 It includes logic for determining whether an order has been made and the amount of ordered items.
+For all items that do not have toppings or extra, the item as added directly to the cart by making a post request to then add_to_cart view.
+For items with toppings or extras, the user is sent to the customize order template to choose toppings or extras

 4.  add_to_cart: When users click the the button to add an item to the cart, other than a customizable pizza or sub, a POST request is triggered to this view, which adds the items ordered to the users Order and redirects back to the menu page with a message confirming the items ordered to the user's cart.

-5.  customize_order: this view takes get and post requests.
+5.  customize_order: This view takes get and post requests.
 A get request is made leading the user to the customize_order template when a user clicks the customize button on either a pizza with toppings or a sub.
 The user can the choose the toppings or extras (if desired) and the quantity desired of that